ian-ampatin-ACDMC/CSOPESY-Marquee-Console/README.md

 # CSOPESY - Marquee Console

+Developer: Ampatin, Ian Kenneth J.</br>
+Last Update: 2025 - 10 - 01

+## Running the Program
-## Compile and Run on your Local Machine with Visual Studio
+### Compile and Run on your Local Machine with Visual Studio
 1. Open a subdirectory for the GitHub repository. </br>
     The path should look like this when you view it via the terminal: ``C:\User\[YOUR USERNAME\source\repos`` or ``C:\User\[YOUR USERNAME]\Documents\repos``</br>